stertooy/TwistedConjugacy/README.md

 About
 ------------

-This package provides algorithms to calculate Reidemeister classes, numbers, spectra and zeta functions, as well as fixed point groups and coincidence groups of group homomorphisms.
-This package is designed to be used with finite and polycyclically presented groups.
+The TwistedConjugacy package provides methods to calculate Reidemeister classes, numbers, spectra and zeta functions, as well as coincidence groups of group homomorphisms.
+These methods are, for the most part, designed to be used with (group homomorphisms between) finite groups and, if the package polycyclic is also installed, polycyclically presented groups.

 This package requires GAP version 4.9 or later, with the following packages (and their dependencies) installed: